changsubi/CUDA/README.md

 • No different from how you link in .o files from normal C++ code

 ## Modern GPU: Simplified Version
 • GPUs have many Streaming Multiprocessors (SMs)
+• SM consists of 8 SP(Scalar Processor)
 • Each SM has multiple processors but only one instruction unit (each thread shares program counter)
 • Groups of processors must run the exact same set of instructions at any given time with in a single SM
 • Think of Device Memory as a RAM for your GPU
 • Also refer to it as Global Memory
 • Faster than getting memory from the actual RAM but still have other options
 • Will come back to this in future lectures